 3. Wayne BGSP50 Guardian Premium Wi-Fi Connected Pump Review

-Apart from this, other specs and features of the pump make it an effective machine to handle water flooding issues during power failures.
+Apart from this, other specs and features of the sump pump make it an effective machine to handle water flooding issues during power failures.

-Made of durable cast iron, there are two fully submersible AC and DC pump to get you relief from tough situations.
-The manufacturer implemented a solid-state air switch to detect the water level and turn the pump on automatically whenever it's needed.
+Made of durable cast iron, there are two fully submersible AC and DC power pump to get you relief from tough situations.
+The manufacturer implemented a solid-state air switch to detect the water level and turn the sump pump on automatically whenever it's needed.

 There is also a backup reed float to deliver the utmost protection against redundancy.
-When the power goes out, the pump can drain up to 11,000 gallons of water on a single charge.
+When the power goes out, the sump pump can drain up to 11,000 gallons of water on a single charge.
 So, even if your basement is flooded with water equivalent to a swimming pool, you have no reason to worry.
-The sump pump will work on its own.
+The sump pump battery backup will work on its own.

 Even though it can handle an enormous amount of water, the noise will not awake you at night whatsoever.
 It operates very quietly compared to other models in its class.